Zilliqa/scilla-docs/docs/source/scilla-checker.rst

   necessary fields, and that messages and events with the same tag all contain the same fields.

++ `Cashflow analysis` analyzes the usage of variables and fields, and attempts to determine which fields are used to represent (native) blockchain money.
+No checks are performed, but expressions, variables and fields are annotated with tags indicating their usage.

 + `Sanity-checking` performs a number of minor checks, e.g. that all parameters to a transition have distinct names.